pytorch/rfcs/RFC-0020-Distributed-Pipeline-Parallelism.md

 1. Hopefully should just work out of the box with the RPC API, but need to keep it in mind.

-### P0: 1.11 Prototype Release and out-of-tree demo on HF Transformers
+### P0: 1.12 Prototype Release and out-of-tree demo on HF Transformers

-* Release API as prototype in the 1.11 release to facilitate gathering feedback
+* Release API as prototype in the 1.12 release to facilitate gathering feedback
 * Validation: Out-of-tree demo on HF transformers repo - hack it together to get it to work and pull out work items to improve the API to remove places where code edits are needed
-* 1.11 Release Dates
-    * Feature submission: 11/30 EOD
-    * Branch cut 1/31/2022
+* 1.12 release date sometime in April 2022